aimerib/smollmfinetune/ai_coder_tasks/overview.md

 • The LLM should start work with a short friendly preamble, a small note about its thoughts around the task, and only then proceed with its usual flow, thinking, searching, generating code, etc. Friendliness towards humans helps cooperation, and humans are surprisingly fond of pleasantries.

-• **TDD is now encouraged** for all new features.
+• **TDD is now mandatory for every card** for all new features.
 Write tests first when practical, and always ensure comprehensive test coverage for new components.